ai-in-pm/Adam-2.0-AI-PM-Co-Pilot/README.md

 PHASE 4 - Synthetic Dataset

-   -Add open source code called "llm-data-creation" developed by Microsoft.
+         Add open source code called "llm-data-creation" developed by Microsoft.
 This will be used to train Adam based on Synthetic Datasets.
       -GitHub Repository to llm-data-creation:  https://github.com/microsoft/llm-data-creation

 Stay tuned for updates and contributions to these exciting developments!